ArthurSpirling/preText2/README.md

 An updated R package to assess the consequences of text preprocessing decisions, compatible with **quanteda v4+**.

-This is a maintained fork of the original [preText](https://github.com/matthewjdenny/preText) package by Matthew J. Denny and Arthur Spirling.
+This is a (semi) maintained fork of the original [preText](https://github.com/matthewjdenny/preText) package by Matthew J. Denny and Arthur Spirling.
 The original was archived from CRAN in 2020 due to breaking changes in quanteda v2+.

 (note from Arthur Spirling: I vibe-coded everything here, as a proof of concept in Feb 2026.
 It worked better than expected.
 I am unrepetant.)